DaniRuizPerez/AutomaticReasoning/ASP/README.md

 Answer Set Proramming Canon composer
 ============

 The ASP Canon Composer is one of the projects that I developed for the Knowledge Representation and Automatic Reasoning course in the junior year of my undergrad in computer science at UDC (Spain).
-It is an automated canon composer using Answer Set Programming that takes into account many melodic restrictions and preferences.
+It is an automated canon composer with multiple voices using Answer Set Programming that takes into account many melodic restrictions and preferences.
+It uses the tools gringo, clasp, python and lilypond.

 ## Canon and melodic restrictions and preferences